moufidayoub11/betty-extension/README.md

 ![Example of betty-extension in action](https://i.imgur.com/8ZL4UEB.gif)

-- **Real-time Error/Warning Highlighting:** As you code or save your files, betty-extension will automatically analyze your code and highlight lines with Betty coding style and documentation errors and warnings.
+- **Real-time Error/Warning Highlighting:** As you code and save your files, betty-extension will automatically analyze your code and highlight lines with Betty coding style and documentation errors and warnings.

 - **Hover Over to View Messages:** Hover over the highlighted lines to view detailed error and warning messages, helping you quickly identify and fix issues.